markchang/readability-importer/README.md

 # Readability Importer

 Well, it really is just a ReadItLater to Readability importer.
+It only imports your unread articles!

 This runs on Sinatra and requires a bunch of gems, as you can see in the source.
 Use it at your own risk, after putting your relevant keys into the environment.